ultraflynn/wishlist/README.md

 ![Hoya 49 mm Filter Kit II Digital for Lens](/images/hoya_lens_filters.jpg "Hoya 49 mm Filter Kit II Digital for Lens")

 This kits has 3 filters; one for protection from dust, one for bright sunlight and another for long exposures.
+I'd use these on my current 35mm prime lens (which I use the most) as they wouldn't fit either of the two lenses I've mentioned above.

 # Sport